congenial-acorn/gold-detector/README.md

 `/help`: Get a link to this page.

-The following commands require Manage Guild permission.
+The following commands require Manage Guild permission and are for servers only.

 `/server_alerts_off`: Server command to disable alerts.